xuhui1990/zlatankr.github.io/_posts/2017-03-08-neural-networks.md

 comments: true
 ---

 In this discussion, we walk through the key principles behind neural networks.
-We will illustrate the algorithm conceptually, solidify that understanding with a mathematical derivation, and finally we implement the model in code.
+We will illustrate the algorithm conceptually, solidify that understanding with a mathematical derivation, and finally we will implement the model in code.

 ### Neural network feed-forward mechanism